 - Child support deviations

-- Imputing income to unemployed parties
+- Imputing income to voluntarily unemployed parties

 How Does Child Custody Affect Child Support?

-When child custody and visitation arrangements are established by Florida courts, they are often accompanied by orders for child support.
+When child custody and visitation arrangements are established by Florida courts, they are often accompanied by child support orders.
 If a parent or guardian is awarded sole physical or legal custody, the noncustodial parent is typically required to provide support in the form of recurring payments to the custodial parent.
 However, if joint custody is awarded to parents, support obligations are determined based upon each parent’s financial earnings as well as the amount of time in which the child spends with each parent, among other factors.

 What Happens If I Can't Pay Child Support?